AstralForest/Power_BI_Monitoring/README.md

 Deployment instructions for the solution, along with requirements, are provided in the [deployment.md](https://github.com/AstralForest/Power_BI_Monitoring/blob/master/deployment.md) file.
 For the demo purposes, we create all necessary resources from scratch, but the solution is highly customizable and can be adapted to already existing resources.

-**There is also alternative version of the solution which uses Azure Functions for API processing (check out Azure-Functions branch).
-As a default we recommend using this version as it is less complicated, more secure and allows to load 30 days of history during deployment**

 ## Solution Design

 The solution architecture consists of three main areas: